gchriswill/JicJacJoe/README.md

 ### _Branch Structure/Strategy_:

 - master: The released source code for grading
-    - module1: All requirements for 622's Module 1 (GitHub Milestone 1)
+    - module1: All requirements for 622's Module 1 (Skipped due to late delivery)
     - module2: All requirements for 622's Module 2 (GitHub Milestone 2)
     - module3: All requirements for 622's Module 3 (GitHub Milestone 3)
     - module4: All requirements for 622's Module 4 (GitHub Milestone 4)